Candidate Information Resources for Local Government Elective Offices

 This page provides information and resources for individuals who are thinking of running for local elected office or applying to fill a vacancy in local elected office in Washington State.

 It is part of MRSC's series on Local Elections.

-The resources gathered in this page are useful for persons who are considering filing for office, those who are candidates and have filed, and those who may be considering applying for a vacancy in an elective office.
+The resources gathered on this page are useful for persons who are considering filing for office, those who are candidates and have filed, and those who may be considering applying for a vacancy in an elective office.

 There are a host of issues that will require your attention in the upcoming months as you begin your campaign and, if you are elected, as you prepare to assume the duties of your office.
 We hope you will find these resources to be helpful.
 Good luck in your campaign!

-The Secretary of State (SOS) and the Public Disclosure Commission (PDC) websites offer information on elections and voting, and various forms, compliance manuals and other resources for office candidates.
-See links below.
+The Secretary of State (SOS) and the PDC websites offer information on elections and voting, various forms, compliance manuals, and other resources for candidates.
+See links compiled below.

 - Secretary of State